The test for

 (fetus) has Tay-Sachs disease.
 This is done early in

-pregnancy by amniocentesis or chorionic villus sampling.
+pregnancy using amniocentesis or chorionic villus sampling.

 How To Prepare